The 11 Best Harry Potter Games, Ranked | Attack of the Fanboy

 One of the most highly regarded movie-to-game adaptations, as well as one of the most beloved Harry Potter games overall, Harry Potter and the Prisoner of Azkaban once again focused on building upon the foundations set in previous titles, while this time also featuring a great visual upgrade and allowing players to for the first time play as Hermione and Ron outside of portable devices.

 As usual for the Harry Potter games, Prisoner of Azkaban was released for multiple platforms, with each receiving its own version.
-With that said, among all versions, the home console version (released for the PlayStation 2, Xbox, and Gamecube) is widely considered the best through the way it captured the feel of what many consider to be a turning point in the franchise.
+Among all versions, the home console version (released for the PlayStation 2, Xbox, and Gamecube) is widely considered the best through the way it captured the feel of what many consider to be a turning point in the franchise.

 3. Harry Potter Quidditch World Cup (Home Console Versions)